Gaussianization and eigenvalue statistics for random quantum channels (III): Appendix

 or

-Summing these contributions, one finds the term in $n^{-1}$ from equation (\ref{eq:UV_sq}).
-Hence, the dominating ($n^0$) and the sub dominating ($n^{-1}$) terms from $\E[\tracenorm_{n^2}((c^2n^2Z)^p]^2$ and $\E\left[\left(\tracenorm_{n^2}((c^2n^2Z)^p\right)^2\right]$ are equal, which implies that the general term of the series of covariances has order $n^{-2}$.
-The series is thus summable and a Borel-Cantelli-type argument finishes the proof of the almost sure convergence from Theorem \ref{thm:asympt-UV}. \end{proof}
+Summing these contributions, we find the term in $n^{-1}$ from equation (\ref{eq:UV_sq}).
+Hence, the dominating ($n^0$) and the subdominating ($n^{-1}$) terms from $\E[\tracenorm_{n^2}((c^2n^2Z)^p)]^2$ and $\E [ (\tracenorm_{n^2}((c^2n^2Z)^p )^2 )]$ are equal, which implies that the general term of the series of covariances has order $n^{-2}$.
+The series is thus summable and a Borel--Cantelli-type argument completes the proof of the almost sure convergence from Theorem~\ref{thm:asympt-UV}. \end{pf*}

-\begin{proof}[Proof of Theorem \ref{thm:asmpt-QZQ}, continued (almost sure convergence)] We now prove the almost sure convergence statement of Theorem \ref{thm:asmpt-QZQ}.
+\begin{pf*}{Proof of Theorem~\ref{thm:asmpt-QZQ}, continued (Almost sure convergence)} We now prove the almost sure convergence statement of Theorem \ref {thm:asmpt-QZQ}.
 We use the same technique as before, showing that the covariance series converges.
-The first step is to analyze the sub-leading terms ($n^{-1}$) in the expression of the $p$-th moment for one copy of the channel.
+The first step is to analyze the subleading terms ($n^{-1}$) in the expression of the $p$th moment for one copy of the channel.
 Recall that the exponent of $n$ was given by the expression

-Using the triangle inequality $|\alpha|+ |\alpha \fhat^{-1}| \geq |\fhat|$, we split this minimization task into two independent problems:
+Using the triangle inequality $|\alpha|+ |\alpha\fhat^{-1}| \geq |\fhat|$, we split this minimization task into two independent problems:

 and